OM4OV: Leveraging Ontology Matching for Ontology Versioning: OM4OV Evaluation

-Figure~\ref{fig: evaluation-oaei} evaluates Agent-OV and Agent-OM on the OV testbed.
-The hyperparameter settings are $similarity\_threshold = 0.90$ and $top@k = 3$ across all alignments generated.
-The results indicate that it is possible to unify the OM and OV tasks as developed in this paper.
-Both Agent-OM and Agent-OV can produce an alignment with the precision, recall, and F1 scores of Figure~\ref{fig: evaluation-oaei}.
-However, the original OM systems require necessary modifications to tackle OV tasks.
-We can see that Agent-OM always has an unusually high overall performance across all alignments.
-This is because the traditional OM system only captures matched entities between two ontologies, where this refers to the \textit{remain} and \textit{update} entities in the OV task.
-While \textit{remain} entities commonly comprise the major proportion of entities over two different versions, the measure of \textit{remain} entities dominates the overall evaluation.
-We believe this is a common situation and causes misleading performance measurement when using the OM system in OV tasks.
 Agent-OV overcomes the skewed measure in Agent-OM.
-When decomposing the measure into four sub-measures, we can observe a more precise matching performance across different OV tasks.
-In general, we observe the matching performance is highest in \textit{remain}, followed by \textit{add} and \textit{delete}, and relatively low in \textit{update}.
-This trend is consistent across different tracks and ontologies. \begin{bracketenumerate} \item The measures for \textit{remain} are typically very close to 100\%.
-This sub-measure is statistically significant and can be omitted in OV tasks. \item The measures for \textit{add} and \textit{delete} are generally good.
-Our system uses LLMs as the backend, and LLMs generally have strong background knowledge to detect non-matched entities. \item The measures for \textit{update} show scope for improvement.
-This is because finding non-trivial alignments and appropriate similarity thresholds is not easy. \end{bracketenumerate} Additionally, we observe a longer computation time in the Anatomy Track.
-Although Agent-OV has an optimisation module for the matching candidate selection process (inherited from Agent-OM), it is still insufficient for some OV tasks.
-There is a need to optimise the pipeline for OV in large-scale ontologies.
+By decomposing the measure into four sub-measures, we can observe more informative matching performance across different OV tasks.
+In general, we observe that the matching performance is highest in \textit{remain}, followed by \textit{add} and \textit{delete}, and relatively low in \textit{update}.
+This trend is consistent across different tracks and ontologies.
+The measures for \textit{remain} are typically very close to 100\%.
+The measures for \textit{add} and \textit{delete} are generally good.
+Our system uses LLMs as the backend, and LLMs generally have strong background knowledge to detect non-matched entities.
+The measures for \textit{update} show scope for improvement.
+This is because finding non-trivial alignments and appropriate similarity thresholds is not easy.
+We examine the false mappings produced by Agent-OV.
+Unlike OM tasks, we find that some of these identified false mappings are not actually false.
+Several examples are listed below with explanations.

+\begin{bracketenumerate} \item False mappings in OV can result from flawed ontology design choices, as shown here.

+In the example, the reference shows \texttt{edas:ConferenceEvent} is updated to \texttt{edas:Event}, but the OV system predicts \texttt{edas:ConferenceEvent} is updated to \texttt{edas:AcademicEvent}.
+An event can be a non-academic event (e.g. a social event) or an academic event (e.g. a seminar).
+In the context of a research conference, a conference event is more likely to mean the latter.
+However, mapping to event still makes sense.
+Within one ontology, the meaning of two entities is too close to be distinguished and therefore leads to them being synonyms for each other.
+Ideally, we should avoid this type of ontology design.
+This example also demonstrates a unique benefit of using OM for OV, which could potentially assist in ontology design. \item False mappings in OV can create ambiguous ``equivalent'' relationships, as shown here.